capstonevirgel-ship-it/rapollo-ecommerce/README.md

-# Gay Hello Booking Management System
+# Gay Booking Management System

 An inclusive, privacy-conscious booking platform designed for LGBTQ+ communities, venues, and service providers.
 It helps venues and organizers publish availability and events, and enables guests to discover, book, and manage reservations with safety and respect at the core.